 3. Want More Out Of Your Life?
 Check Your Progress, Check Your Progress, Check Your Progress!

-It’s incredible to go back and reread your journal.
-Seeing how much progress you’ve made in the last year makes you feel incredible.
+It’s great when you go back and reread your journal.
+Seeing how much progress you’ve made in the last year makes you feel incredibly well.

-And if you’re not in the place that you wanted to be when you were thinking about it a year ago?
+And if you’re not where you wanted to be when you were thinking about it a year ago?
 Well, that’s great!
 You can sit down, check what you’ve done with your life and see why it didn’t get you where you wanted to be.